Chester-le-Street: Climate

-The town has a mild climate and gets well below average rainfall relative to the UK.
-It does though experience occasional floods.
-To the east of the town lies the Riverside cricket ground and Riverside Park.
-They were built on the flood plains of the River Wear, and are often flooded when the river bursts its banks.
+The town has a mild climate and gets well below average rainfall relative to the UK; it does though experience occasional floods.
+To the east of the town lie the Riverside cricket ground and Riverside Park; they were built on the flood plains of the River Wear and are often flooded when the river bursts its banks.
 The town centre is subject to occasional flash flooding, usually after very heavy rain over the town and surrounding areas, if the rain falls too quickly for it to be drained away by Cong Burn.
 The flooding occurs at the bottom of Front Street where the Cong Burn passes under the street, after it was enclosed in concrete in 1932.